chungnho/love-at-first-byte/recipes/cheeseburger_spring_rolls.md

 ### Rest of dish

-6. Optional - Caramelise the onions and then cool in fridge
+1. Optional - Caramelise the onions and then cool in fridge
-7. Break up patty in bowl; then add onions, pickles cheese, mustard and ketchup (1 part mustard to 2 parts ketchup).
+2. Break up patty in bowl; then add onions, pickles cheese, mustard and ketchup (1 part mustard to 2 parts ketchup).
 Adjust to taste (and add salt if needed)
-8. Deep fry fresh (don't overcrowd the pot and make sure the pot is adequately hot) - ~2 min for each batch
+3. Deep fry fresh (don't overcrowd the pot and make sure the pot is adequately hot) - ~2 min for each batch

-## Reference
+## References

 - [https://www.instagram.com/tv/B_jGaZrDmfH/?hl=en](https://www.instagram.com/tv/B_jGaZrDmfH/?hl=en)